-Reward element Our approach BASE SALARY reviewed annually a Pay rates are determined with reference to the skill set and experience of the individual.
+Reward element Our approach BASE SALARY Pay rates are determined with reference to the skill set and experience of the individual.
 Most pay rates are reviewed annually across the Group, with adjustments with reference to individual performance levels, market pay competitiveness and overall business affordability.
-BENEFITS access to life insurar operate in display different practices in terms of benefit provision.
-Typical benefits includ ance, pension or retirement provision and may include medical cover.
-Our approach is a ctors (which may include legislative requirements) rather than a single common benefit VARIABLE PAY We operate a range arrangements.
-These of annual variable reward schemes and most e include: of our employees participate in one of these performance mar Financial metrics Where metrics are target/performan Production facilities Linked to the bala and health and se Commissions Derived from individual In addition, we make anced scorecard of local KPIs for facility, cover rticipate in). ance. ectors or GELT members, then the same ent. ring metrics such as production output levels usiness annually, reflecting the contribution of Alignment of our R emuneration Policy to the Provisions of the 20 018 Code (Section 40) Clarity Implementation of the strategy is monitored through KPIs including those used within the Annual Bonus and PSP.
-This ensures alignment between strategy execution and reward outcomes. cluding those reward clearly to both participants and model and focus on the exp nus and PSP. shareholders through effective disclosures, of customers and employee stween strategy so all stakeholders are clear on the linked to culture are used wi Predictability Examples of the range of outcomes under the Policy are shown within the scenario graphs.
-This demonstrates the way that different performance levels change Proportionality A significant proportion of the total reward opportunity is performance driven, with clear linkage between business metrics and reward outcomes through clear targets and use of KPIs.
-Risk The Committee retain ultimate discretion to vary outcomes from formulaic results if they do not judge this to accurately reflect underlying business performance.
-Malus and clawback provisions apply
+BENEFITS The countries we operate in display different practices in terms of benefit provision.
+Typical benefits include access to life insurance, pension or retirement provision and may include medical cover.
+Our approach is driven by local market factors (which may include legislative requirements) rather than a single common benefit offering globally.
+VARIABLE PAY We operate a range of annual variable reward schemes and most of our employees participate in one of these arrangements.
+These include: VARIABLE PAY Annual Bonus > Based on a combination of financial performance and non-financial metrics assessed through our performance management processes (which all employees participate in). > Financial metrics based around profitability and cash performance. > Where metrics are consistent with those used for Executive Directors or GELT members, then the same target/performance scale is used for everyone to drive alignment.
+Production facilities - KPI plans Linked to the balanced scorecard of local KPIs for facility, covering metrics such as production output levels and health and safety.
+Commissions > Derived from individual sales performance of the individual.
+In addition, we make discretionary awards of shares across the business annually, reflecting the contribution of the individual and to drive future alignment with our performance.

+Alignment of our Remuneration Policy to the Provisions of the 2018 Code (Section 40)

+Clarity

+Implementation of the strategy is monitored through KPIs including those used within the Annual Bonus and PSP.
+This ensures alignment between strategy execution and reward outcomes.

+Simplicity

+We look to describe the structure of reward clearly to both participants and shareholders through effective disclosures, so all stakeholders are clear on the underlying reward principles and the way reward outcomes are determined.

+Alignment to culture

+The Policy aligns to our business model and focus on the experience of customers and employees.
+Metrics linked to culture are used within variable plans, alongside delivery of longterm sustainable performance.

+Predictability

+Examples of the range of outcomes under the Policy are shown within the scenario graphs.

+This demonstrates the way that different performance levels change reward outcomes for individuals and the associated impact of changes in the company share price.

+Proportionality

-Predictability Proportionality Risk Examples of the range of outcomes A significant proportion of the total The Committee retain ultimate discretion under the Policy are shown reward opportunity is performance to vary outcomes from formulaic results within the scenario graphs. driven, with clear linkage between if they do not judge this to accurately business metrics and reward outcomes reflect underlying business performance.
-This demonstrates the way that through clear targets and use of KPIs. different performance levels change Malus and clawback provisions apply reward outcomes for individuals and Shares form the majority of variable to all awards and we operate postthe associated impact of changes reward and Executives are required cessation shareholding requirements in the company share price. to develop and maintain a material to further align Executives to long- shareholding in the business to fully term business performance. align to the shareholder experience.
+A significant proportion of the total reward opportunity is performance driven, with clear linkage between business metrics and reward outcomes through clear targets and use of KPIs.

+Shares form the majority of variable reward and Executives are required to develop and maintain a material shareholding in the business to fully align to the shareholder experience.

+The Committee retain ultimate discretion to vary outcomes from formulaic results if they do not judge this to accurately reflect underlying business performance.

+Malus and clawback provisions apply to all awards and we operate postcessation shareholding requirements to further align Executives to longterm business performance.